LUX Selection panel

 Director of programming at Cinéma L’Entrepôt

-Member of the LUX Selection Panel in 2023
+Member of the LUX Selection Panel in 2023, 2024

 After studying Russian at INALCO and obtaining a master’s degree in the politics of culture at the Institute of European Studies in Paris 8, Priscilla Gessati was in charge of studies and the network review of the Europa Cinemas European programme before carrying out work for the Forum des Images municipal cinema centre in Paris.
 She also worked on the programming of Ciné Lumière for the French Institute in the United Kingdom and the production of the fifth Totally Serialized TV series festival.
 Deeply committed to programming and defending arthouse cinema and diversity, she coordinated distribution and publishing activities at Potemkine Films before taking over the management of Le Balzac, an historical cinema theatre located on the Champs Élyseés.
 Together with Joël Chapron she co-authored Principles and Mechanisms of Financing French Cinema and Regulation and Practices of Cinematographic Exploitation, initially intended for the Russian market.
 She recently started in a new position at l’Entrepôt (Paris), an atypical space that includes a cinema as well as a music venue, an art gallery, a restaurant and a bar.

-Member of the LUX Selection Panel in 2023
+Member of the LUX Selection Panel in 2024

-Member of the LUX Selection Panel in 2023
+Member of the LUX Selection Panel in 2024

 Joan Sala

-Acquisitions Manager & Programmer - FilmIn Platform
+Acquisitions Manager and Programmer - FilmIn Platform

-Member of the LUX Selection Panel in 2023
+Member of the LUX Selection Panel in 2023, 2024

 Joan Sala has a degree in Humanities, in Audiovisual Communication and a Diploma in Advertising.
 Since 2008, he has been working on the Filmin VOD platform, currently as Co-Head of Acquisitions, Programmer and Managing Editor.
 In 2010, Filmin created its own festival, Atlántida Mallorca Film Fest, of which Joan is also deputy director and programmer.
 Since 2020, Joan has also been the programmer at the Huelva Ibero-American Film Festival, collaborates as a scout for the Gijón International Film Festival and also works as a lecturer at several universities and film schools.